iSkull/cuda-text-dictionary/README.md

-# cudaDictionary
+# cuda_text_dictionary

-translate text into dictionary with indexes
+Parse text into dictionary of indexes with CUDA.

 A personal project.
-It is not usable.
+Not usable.